airnandez/lsst-cvmfs/README.md

 # Introduction
-This document will provide the steb-by-step instructions to configure your computer to use the binary distribution of the LSST software stack using [CernVM FS](http://cernvm.cern.ch/portal/filesystem).
+This document provides the steb-by-step instructions to configure your computer to use the binary distribution of the LSST software stack using [CernVM FS](http://cernvm.cern.ch/portal/filesystem).

 CERN's CernVM FS is a software component which allow you to mount (in read-only mode) a remote software repository, which will appear to your computer as if the software was locally installed.
 At [CC-IN2P3](http://cc.in2p3.fr) we prepared a binary distribution of LSST stack to be used through CernVM FS.
 You will find below the procedure for installing CernVM FS and configuring it to use LSST software.